The molecular chemistry of Type Ibc supernovae, and diagnostic potential with the James Webb Space Telescope

 The rate coefficients for the thermal and recombination reactions are here expressed in a modified Arrhenius form as:

 where $\alpha$, $\beta,$ and $\gamma$ are parameters specific to each reaction.
 The unit of $k(T)$ depends on the number of reactants, being s$^{-1}$ for unimolecular reactions and cm$^{3}$s$^{-1}$ for bimolecular reactions.
 The reaction database in this work is an extension of the one used in \citet{liljegrenCarbonMonoxideFormation2020}, now including also sulfur and silicon-based species and reactions.
-The primary sources are the UMIST Database for Astrochemistry (\citealt{mcelroyUMISTDatabaseAstrochemistry2013}, \href{http://udfa.ajmarkwick.net/}{www.astrochemistry.net}), the online database KIDA (\citealt{wakelamKINETICDATABASEASTROCHEMISTRY2012}, \href{http://kida.obs.u-bordeaux1.fr}{http://kida.obs.u-bordeaux1.fr}) and the chemical kinetic database NIST (\citealt{NIST}, \href{https://kinetics.nist.gov/}{https://kinetics.nist.gov/}).
-Some reactions, e.g. the radiative association \ch{C + O -> CO} (\citealt{gustafssonRadiativeAssociationRate2015}), were updated with newer rates.
+The primary sources are the UMIST Database for Astrochemistry\footnote{\href{http://udfa.ajmarkwick.net/}{www.astrochemistry.net}}(\citealt{mcelroyUMISTDatabaseAstrochemistry2013} ), the online database KIDA\footnote{\href{https://kida.astrochem-tools.org/}{https://kida.astrochem-tools.org/}}(\citealt{wakelamKINETICDATABASEASTROCHEMISTRY2012}) and the chemical kinetic database NIST\footnote{\href{https://kinetics.nist.gov/}{https://kinetics.nist.gov/}} (\citealt{NIST}).
+Some reactions, for example the radiative association \ch{C + O -> CO} (\citealt{gustafssonRadiativeAssociationRate2015}), were updated with newer rates.
 Our reaction database was also supplemented by reaction rates from \citet{cherchneffChemistryPopulationIII2009} and \citet{sluderMolecularNucleationTheory2018}.
-See Appendix~\ref{app:reactions} for a complete reference list.
+Readers can refer to Appendix~\ref{app:reactions} for a complete reference list.